-The Parolee Service Center (PSC) is a voluntary program that provides meals, support services, resources, and programming with housing and supervision in a safe, clean, and drug-free environment.
-The goal of the PSC is to assist parolees with life skills training and job preparation in order to obtain and maintain self-sufficiency, employability, and successful reintegration back into the community.
+The PSC is a voluntary, residential program that provides housing, meals, support services and resources, programming, and supervision in a safe, clean, drug-free environment.
+The goal of the PSC is to assist parolees with life skills training and job preparation in order to obtain and maintain self-sufficiency, employability and successful reintegration back into the community.
 The program offers services that focus on parolee needs such as employment, job search and placement training, stress management, victim awareness, computer supported literacy, and life skills.
-Substance use education and a 52-week certified domestic violence program are provided.
+Substance Abuse education and a 52-week certified domestic violence program is provided to applicable parolees.

 PSC programs are located in the following counties:

 - San Francisco

 - San Diego

 Program length is up to 180 days with the possibility of an additional 185 days, based on assessed need.

 All parolees subject to the jurisdiction of Division of Adult Parole Operations (DAPO) are eligible for placement in the PSC.
 The parolee population served under the PSC includes, but not limited to:

 - Parolees on active parole who have been referred by DAPO who need employment services;